-Learning German at the Goethe-Institut means actively experiencing and using the language in pairs and in groups, for example through role plays, with interviews and in projects.
+Learning German at the Goethe-Institut means actively experiencing and using the language in pairs and in groups, for example through role plays, with interviews or in projects.
 The lessons are suited to the various age groups and contain plenty of variety.
 Speaking, listening, reading, writing and grammar are linked in a meaningful way, quickly familiarizing the young learners with the German language.
 The teaching language is German, of course.

 Programs for the entire day

-With our varied and action-packed leisure program, boredom doesn't stand a chance.
+With our varied and action-packed leisure program, boredom doesn’t stand a chance.
 Every day our team of counselors offers a wide range of sports as well as creative, musical or cultural activities.
-We are also happy to accommodate special requests from our young guests whenever possible, provided that sufficient numbers of participants are interested.

 Sporting activities for all interests